 The New SEC Examination

 Students will sit for the Singapore-Cambridge Secondary Education Certificate (SEC) examination under Full SBB.
 During the transition, families may still refer to O-Levels and N-Levels when discussing subject choices, resources, and post-secondary pathways.
 This is a single national examination with papers at different G levels for each subject.
+For full details on the SEC timeline and what it means for current students, see the SEC exam 2027 guide.

 Key points about the SEC examination: